acrcloud/acrcloud_scan_files_python/README.md

 "-l" ---- recongizing length.  (use how many seconds to recongize. for example: -s 20 -l 10, it will get 20 seconds of audio each time and use the first 10 seconds of audio to recognize)

-"-r" ---- scan range. （The scan range. for example: -r 5-20, it will recognize the 5th to 20th second content）
+"-r" ---- scan range. （The scan range. for example: -r 5-20, it will recognize the file starting from the 5th second and finish at the 20th second.）

 "-c" ---- set the config file path.